 Swimming is a good exercise for your dachshund and can help them burn calories and prevent them from becoming overweight.

+It will help strengthen their muscles and build up their stamina.
 Plus, if you have an older dachshund that has arthritis, then swimming can be very beneficial over walking as it won’t be hard on their joints.

 In fact, after some dogs have surgeries, water therapy can be used as it reduces pressure on their joints.